FNA-XNA/docs/docs/0:-FAQ.md

 fxc.exe /T fx_2_0 MyEffect.fx /Fo MyEffect.fxb
 ```

-Other shader formats, languages, etc are not supported.
+Other shader formats, languages, etc are not and will not be supported.
 While FXC is a Windows binary, the native d3dcompiler used to build these binaries is known to work with Wine.

-## Where is PlayStation support?
+## Where is support for GLSL, raw HLSL, SM4+...

-If a project comes along and there's money behind it, we'll do it.
-There are a couple pending projects already, but you should not hesitate to get in touch if you have SDK access and are willing to develop and/or fund the completion of FNA PS4/PS5.
+Per the line _directly above_:

+> Other shader formats, languages, etc are not and will not be supported.

+If you want a different shader pipeline you are strongly encourage to use [SDL_GPU](https://wiki.libsdl.org/SDL3/CategoryGPU) instead, possibly with [SDL_shadercross](https://github.com/libsdl-org/SDL_shadercross).

 ## Where is Android support?
 Android is not and cannot be supported.
 The solution you just thought of does not work.
 No, not that other one either.
 Or even the [one someone got booting, almost](https://github.com/0x0ade/FNADroid).